oneeve8/kobble-data/content/problems.md

 ***

+Cannot drag and drop a link into a newly create

 ### Couldnt drop a link after deleting it and trying to re-add it 27/10

 Never mind on this one, I figured out that I just had to paste it back in, I forgot that cutting was different than deleting.
 I probably need to describe the difference between cutting and deleting in a tutorial video so people dont get confused.